-A dependency to over the counter medication can be difficult to stop because the user’s body will become dependent on them to function.
+A dependency on the counter medication can be difficult to stop because the user’s body will become dependent on them to function.
 If they quit taking sleeping pills, they’ll experience withdrawal as their body tries to readjust.

 For example, excessive vomiting or diarrhoea (common over the counter medication withdrawal symptoms) can lead to dehydration.
-In some cases, the doctor might suggest the administration of an intravenous (IV) fluids to help balance electrolytes and give the body a replenishment of lost nutrition’s.
+In some cases, the doctor might suggest the administration of intravenous (IV) fluids to help balance electrolytes and give the body a replenishment of lost nutrition.